zodimo/php-kind-errors/README.md

 # Kind Errors

-The idea is improve error definition and handling
+The idea is to improve error definitions and handling